Checking Cheap Talk

 The verification structure in our model follows \cite{glazer2004optimal}.
-In that paper, the receiver can check one component of the multidimensional state before choosing a binary action.\footnote{\cite{GlazerRubinstein2006} study a complementary problem where the sender chooses which hard evidence to present to the receiver.
-In a more general evidence setting, \cite{hart2017evidence} establish an equivalence between equilibria (without commitment) and receiver-optimal mechanisms (with commitment).} The sender has a strict, state-independent preference for one action over the other.
-Crucially, the receiver has commitment power.
-Their paper solves for the receiver-optimal mechanism.
-Then they show that the receiver-optimal mechanism can be supported as an equilibrium, without receiver commitment.
-By contrast, we study the \emph{sender's} gains from communication, without receiver commitment. \cite{carroll2019strategic} extend the setting of \cite{glazer2004optimal} by allowing the sender to have a general utility function over the receiver's induced beliefs.
+In that paper, the receiver can check one component of the multidimensional state before choosing a binary action.
+The sender has a strict, state-independent preference for one action over the other.
+The receiver has commitment power, and they solve for the receiver-optimal mechanism.
+Then they show that the receiver-optimal mechanism can be supported as an equilibrium, without receiver commitment.\footnote{\cite{GlazerRubinstein2006} solve for the receiver-optimal mechanism in a complementary problem in which the sender chooses which hard evidence to present to the receiver.
+They show that neither commitment nor randomization has value to the receiver. \cite{sher2011credibility} shows that this result extends beyond the binary setting, provided that the receiver's payoff is a concave transformation of the sender's payoff.
+More generally, \cite{sher2014persuasion} presents a linear program that characterizes the ``dynamic'' persuasion problem from \cite{glazer2004optimal} and then, with an additional integer constraint, characterizes the ``static'' persuasion problem from \cite{GlazerRubinstein2006}.} By contrast, we study the \emph{sender's} gains from communication, without receiver commitment.
+The equilibrium analysis, unlike the mechanism design problem, cannot be reduced to solving a linear program. \cite{carroll2019strategic} extend the setting of \cite{glazer2004optimal} by allowing the sender to have a general utility function over the receiver's induced beliefs.
 They give a necessary and sufficient condition on the utility function for the receiver to perfectly learn the state.